quixio/quix-streams/docs/api-reference/csharp/SecurityOptions.md

 ## SecurityOptions Class

-Kafka security option for configuring SSL encryption with SASL authentication
+A class representing security options for configuring SSL encryption with SASL authentication in Kafka.

 ```csharp
 public class SecurityOptions